-After the completion of this offering, the holders of up to 16,177,220 shares of our common stock will be entitled to certain demand registration rights.
-At any time beginning six months after the consummation of this offering, the holders of at least 50% of the shares having registration rights then outstanding can request that we file a registration statement to register the offer and sale of their shares.
+The holders of at least 50% of the shares having registration rights then outstanding can request that we file a registration statement to register the offer and sale of their shares.
 We are only obligated to effect up to two such registrations.
-Each such request for registration must cover securities the anticipated aggregate gross proceeds of which, before deducting underwriting discounts and expenses, is at least \$20.0 million.
+Each such request for registration must cover securities the anticipated aggregate gross proceeds of which is at least \$20.0 million.
 These demand registration rights are subject to specified conditions and limitations, including the right of the underwriters to limit the number of shares included in any such registration under certain circumstances.
 If we determine that it would be materially detrimental to us and our stockholders to effect such a demand registration, we have the right to defer such registration, not more than twice in any twelve-month period, for a period of up to 90 days.